Joseph Rotman: Education benefactor

-Advancement of life sciences and innovation
+Life sciences and innovation

 Rotman lent his business experience to the advancement of Canadian life sciences research, Canadian innovation and commercialization capacity, and related public policy at both the federal and provincial levels, including the Canadian Institutes of Health Research (CIHR), and Chair of the Ontario Genomics Institute, a provincial entity, for Genome Canada.

 In 1989, the Rotman Research Institute was established to gain knowledge in cognitive neuroscience.
 Since 1990, his wife's financial contributions have assisted the University Health Network at the University of Toronto in founding the Sandra Rotman Centre for Global Health along with the Sandra Rotman Chair in Health Sector Strategy.

-He was also a founder and was a member of the Board of Directors of MaRS (Medical and Related Sciences) Discovery District.
+He was also a founder and was a member of the board of directors of MaRS (Medical and Related Sciences) Discovery District.

 Rotman began co-leading the development of a major review and study of the state of brain research in Ontario and Canada in 2008.
 The review covered recommendations to transform brain research as well as its translation and commercialization in Ontario.
 This included the creation of the Ontario Brain Institute with a focus on optimizing the health, economic and societal impacts from brain research in Ontario and Canada.
 As a result, he served as the chair of the board of directors with the institute, a virtual research centre helping Ontario to build on its global neuroscience achievements by turning health care discoveries into products and services to help people affected by brain diseases and disorders.

 Another significant appointment for Rotman was Chairman of Grand Challenges Canada, a not-for-profit organization dedicated to improving the health and well-being of people in developing countries by integrating scientific, technological, business and social innovation both in Canada and in the developing world.
 Grand Challenges Canada was originally funded by the federal government's Development Innovation Fund announced in the 2008 budget, working in a consortium with the International Development Research Centre, and the Canadian Institutes of Health Research.

 He chaired both the Ontario BioCouncil Report for the Ontario government and the Expert Panel on Commercialization, called People and Excellence, a report for Industry Canada on commercialization.